Tres Hermanas Artist Residency

 This residency is for:

-• Visual artists, writers, poets, filmmakers, photographers, makers and other creatives seeking uninterrupted time.
+• Visual artists, writers, poets, filmmakers, photographers, makers and other creatives seeking uninterrupted time to research and/or create.

-• Artists whose work is low waste and small-scale/transportable.
-Artists will need to bring their own materials.
+• Artists whose work is low waste and small-scale/transportable OR site specfic.
+(Artists will need to bring their own materials.)

 • Practitioners who value cultural exchange, process, and place-based work.